LGBTQIA+ Help With Heart

 What If Everything Seems in Order?

 If your birth certificate and marriage certificate already reflect your family structure, you may wonder if there’s more to do.
-While legal systems have largely caught up post-Obergefell, it’s still wise
+While legal systems have largely caught up post-Obergefell, it’s still wise to consider additional protections, such as estate and emergency planning.

 Estate and Emergency Planning for LGBTQIA+ Families